 Can VPNs be used on routers?

 Yes.
 Some providers offer router support, which can protect all devices on your home network.
 Check compatibility and setup guides.
+Setting up norton secure vpn on your router a complete guide 2026

 What role does jurisdiction play in VPN privacy?